ANUJT65/bharatkelaadlokenaam/README.md

 ## **BUSINESS RELEVANCE**
 ![image](https://github.com/user-attachments/assets/659db129-965b-44e6-b51c-e06a56b58cd0)

-- **Cost Effectiveness ALL RESOURCES ARE GENERATED ONLY ONCE WHEN VIDEO IS UPLOADED TO SAVE COSTS**:
+**Cost Effectiveness ALL RESOURCES ARE GENERATED ONLY ONCE WHEN VIDEO IS UPLOADED TO SAVE COSTS**:

 - **AI-Generated Resources:** Created once and stored in Azure Blob Storage and MongoDB Atlas, reducing repeated generation costs and optimizing resource usage.
-- **Storage Costs:** Utilizing Azure Blob and MongoDB Atlas for efficient and cost-effective storage.

 ## **Impact And Benefits**